geoffreylitt/convivial-paper/all.md

 This is a familiar situation in a world of web applications that are frequently updated without user consent.
 For most people, when web software does not quite meet their needs, their only recourse is to complain to the developers and hope someone listens.
 If they know how to program in Javascript, perhaps they can implement a user script or a browser extension to patch the issue, but most people do not have these programming skills.
 While many have become accustomed to this status quo, we see it as a waste of the openness of the Web platform and the general pliability of software.
 In _Personal Dynamic Media_, Alan Kay envisioned personal computing as a medium that let a user "mold and channel its power to his own needs," but today's software is far from this vision.

-In this paper, we introduce Wildcard^[Wildcard was the internal pre-release name for Hypercard, which served as an inspiration for this project since it promoted software modification by end users and was a precursor to the modern Web.], a browser extension that aims to make software more malleable by enabling users to tweak web applications without programming.
+In this paper, we introduce Wildcard, a browser extension that aims to make software more malleable by enabling users to tweak web applications without programming.
 Wildcard adds a panel to the bottom of a web page that shows a structured table view of the main data in the page.
 The table maintains a bidirectional connection to the original page—when the user manipulates the table, the original page gets modified, and vice versa.

 In Wildcard, a user can sort Airbnb listings with just one intuitive click on a table header, with no programming required.
 Beyond sorting and filtering data, Wildcard also supports accessing third party APIs, performing small computations, recording private user annotations, using alternate UI widgets, and other useful changes.
 While Wildcard does not support all changes someone might want to make to a website, it makes broad subset of changes easily accessible to end users.